christianhaitian/PortMaster/ports.md

 Title="Abuse ."
 Desc="A fork of the original Abuse SDL port from http://abuse.zoy.org/.
 An intense 2D shooter.
 Plays best on dual analog stick devices.
 Just download and play." porter="romadu" locat="Abuse.zip"

+Title="Aleph-One_Marathon ."
+Desc="An open source version of Bungie's Marathon 1 first person shooter.
+All files have been included." porter="romadu" locat="alephone-marathon.zip"

+Title="Aleph-One_Marathon_2 ."
+Desc="An open source version of Bungie's Marathon 2 first person shooter.
+All files have been included." porter="romadu" locat="alephone-marathon2.zip"

-Title="Aleph-One ."
-Desc="An open source version of Bungie's Marathon, Marathon 2, and Marathon Infinity first person shooter." porter="romadu" locat="alephone.zip"
+Title="Aleph-One_Marathon_Infinity ."
+Desc="An open source version of Bungie's Marathon Infinity first person shooter.
+All files have been included." porter="romadu" locat="alephone-marathoninfinity.zip"

 Title="AM2R ."
 Desc="Another Metroid 2 Remake.
 An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
 You'll need to provide your own am2r android apk into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 The name is case sensitive." porter="Johnny on Flame" locat="AM2R.zip"